-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: 2 squares per level TARGET: Creature DURATION: Instantaneous SAVING THROW: None SPELL RESISTANCE: None face that you are punching is a planet and you are ending all life as we know it."
+CASTING DC: Standard

+CASTING TIME: Standard

+COOLDOWN: Standard

+RANGE: 2 squares per level

 The caster makes a ranged touch attack to lob a hunk of ice at the target.
 The ice ball deals 1d6 points of bludgeoning damage per 2 caster levels.